muhk01/PLSQL_Exercise/2. Variable and Declaraion/README.md

 ```

 ## With the use of SELECT INTO clause
-The second way to assign values to variables is to use the SELECT command to assign the contents of the fields of a table to a variable:
+The second way to assign values to variables is to use the SELECT command to assign the contents of the fields of a table to a variable.
+Supposed _emp_ table has columns empno, name, and salary then we want to fetch a single row using select statement into variable v_salary :
 ```
-SELECT sal INTO s FROM emp where empno = 100;
+SELECT sal INTO v_salary FROM emp where empno = 100;
 ```
 In this case, variables’ will get the value from sal column of emp table for empno 100.